nathancahill/split/README.md

 }
 ```

-Overflow can be handled as well.
-IE shows scrollbars even when there's no overflow, so hide them too:
+Overflow can be handled as well:

 ```css
 .split {